-The aim of Quantum Austria (QA) is to strengthen research in quantum physics and high-performance computing (HPC) as well as to bring next generation quantum technology to a mature and commercially useful state.
-This will be done by both the purchase of reasonable infrastructure and the support of knowledge-based skills and know-how.
-Quantum computing, quantum communication, quantum simulation and quantum metrology are the main fields of interest of the research initiative Quantum Austria, which will be implemented in the timeframe 2022-2026.
-Furthermore, QA aims to turn these areas of research into commercially available and useful tools and by that to assist the digital and green transition of both Austria and the EU, as well as to bridge the two main fields of interest - namely HPC and Quantum Physics - by investing in high-class cutting-edge HPC and quantum computing infrastructure.
+The aim of Quantum Austria (QA) is to strengthen research in quantum physics and high-performance computing (HPC), as well as to bring next generation quantum technology to a mature and commercially useful state.
+This will be done by both the purchase of reasonable infrastructure, and the support of knowledge-based skills and know-how.
+Quantum computing, quantum communication, quantum simulation and quantum metrology are the main fields of interest of the QA research initiative, which will be implemented in the period 2022-2026.
+Furthermore, QA aims to turn these areas of research into commercially available and useful tools and by that to assist the digital and green transition of both Austria and the EU.
+It also intends to bridge the two main fields of interest - namely HPC and quantum physics - by investing in high-class cutting-edge HPC and quantum computing infrastructure.

 Therefore, Austria is investing substantial amounts in research and development in the field of HPC infrastructure and quantum research.
-Public funds are allocated through performance agreements with the universities, the Austrian Academy of Sciences and the Institute of Science and Technology Austria IST-Austria on the one hand and through the Fund for the Promotion of Scientific Research (FWF) and the Research Promotion Agency (FFG) on the other.
+Public funds are allocated through performance agreements with the universities, the Austrian Academy of Sciences and the Institute of Science and Technology Austria (IST-Austria), on the one hand, and through the Fund for the Promotion of Scientific Research (FWF) and the FFG, on the other.

-6.10.7 High-speed broadband connectivity
+4.10.7 High-speed Broadband Connectivity